pmem/vltrace/man/vltrace.1.md

  - Used combination of technologies allow tool to be about one order of magnitude faster than regular system strace.
- - This tool consumes fewer CPU resources.
+ - This tool consumes fewer resources.
  - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.
  - Could trace syscalls system-wide.